 Do you want to help shape Scotland’s built environment?

-Scottish Ministers are looking to appoint a new Chair of the Board of Architecture and Design Scotland (A&DS).
+Scottish Ministers are looking to appoint up to two new Board members of Architecture and Design Scotland (A&DS).

 Our responsibilities are set out in Creating Places – A Policy statement on architecture and place for Scotland and include supporting the creation and renewal of sustainable buildings and places, improving skills and increasing understanding.

-The Chair, will be expected to have a keen interest and understanding of the built environment; able to see the bigger picture, and have strong communication and influencing skills.
-You will be able to lead the Board and uphold good governance.
+The Company Board will ensure the A&DS’s strategy and business plan continue to support and promote the value good architecture and sustainable design add to everyone’s lives.
+Board Members will be expected to have a keen interest and understanding of the built environment; able to see the bigger picture, and have strong communication and influencing skills, along with monitoring performance and uphold good governance skills.